3dreamengine/3DreamEngine/README.md

 	{
 		name = "grass",      --extend material Grass

-		alpha = 0,           --the alpha passes required as explained in alpah blending chapter cullMode = "back",   --the cullmode to render the mesh with shadow = nil,        --false would disable this object in the shadow pass
+		alpha = false,       --the alpha pass required as explained in alpah blending chapter cullMode = "back",   --the cullmode to render the mesh with shadow = nil,        --false would disable this object in the shadow pass